Pavlova Recipe: A Beginners Guide

 • 5 g white vinegar, to clean bowl

-• 180 g egg whites, cold straight from the fridge (see notes)
+• 180 g egg whites, room temperature (see notes)

 Chantilly Cream